plaidml/tpp-mlir/docs/XSMMDialect.md

 All `invoke` operations have a name (here _"brgemm"_), a data type, the function pointer from the `dispatch`, the input and output data pointers, and optional execution flags (here _"c2_i64"_).

-The _"pointers"_ are cast to `i64` to be passed throgh MLIR, and are cast back to function pointer inside the XSMM runtime.
+The _"pointers"_ are cast to `i64` to be passed through MLIR, and are cast back to function pointer inside the XSMM runtime.

 ## Unary